mchisolm0/PlatoChat/README.md

 ```

 **icons**
-This is where your icon assets will live.
+This is where the icon assets live.
 These icons can be used for buttons, navigation elements, or any other UI components.
 The recommended format for icons is PNG, but other formats can be used as well.

-Ignite comes with a built-in `Icon` component.
+Ignite (the boilerplate used for this app) comes with a built-in `Icon` component.
 You can find detailed usage instructions in the [docs](https://github.com/infinitered/ignite/blob/master/docs/boilerplate/app/components/Icon.md).

 **images**
-This is where your images will live, such as background images, logos, or any other graphics.
-You can use various formats such as PNG, JPEG, or GIF for your images.
+This is where images live, such as background images, logos, or any other graphics.
+Various other formats can be used such as PNG, JPEG, or GIF for your images.

 Another valuable built-in component within Ignite is the `AutoImage` component.
 You can find detailed usage instructions in the [docs](https://github.com/infinitered/ignite/blob/master/docs/Components-AutoImage.md).

-How to use your `icon` or `image` assets:
+How to use the `icon` or `image` assets:

 ```typescript
 import { Image } from 'react-native';